jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 ## Dockerizing Springboot Elasticsearch application with docker compose

-So with docker now supporting Apple Silicon, I wanted to try something on my brand new Mac Mini M1.
-Hence, I decided to create an elastic
+So all this started when I decided to create an application that suggests food recipes based on the ingredients you have at your home.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjg3NjAxNjAyLDEwMTQ0NDEwMjFdfQ==
+eyJoaXN0b3J5IjpbLTE0Nzg0NjM0MTIsNjg3NjAxNjAyLDEwMT
+Q0NDEwMjFdfQ==
 -->